 - Apple Stores

-You might be tempted to spend money if you’re using free Internet access at stores and businesses though, so be careful not to do any unplanned shopping while you’re taking advantage of the free Wifi available at national chains or other stores and locations.
+You might be tempted to spend money if you’re using free Internet provided by stores and businesses though, so be careful not to do any unplanned shopping while you’re taking advantage of the free Wifi available at national chains or other stores and locations.

-Other places you might find free Internet access in your area might include your local public library, airports and other local non-chain businesses.
-Most non-national businesses have a sign posted if they offer free Internet access via Wifi.
+Other places where you might find free Internet access in your area might include your local public library, airports and other local non-chain businesses.
+Most non-national businesses have a sign posted if they offer free Wifi.